jjnewsom/VRLabs/README.md

 # VRLabs
-VR Simulations of Fluid Dynamics for CPP
+VR Simulations of Fluid Dynamics Laboratories for CPP